20 Best Things To Do in Phuket: Skip the Tourist Traps

 3. Discover the Surin Islands (Hidden Gem)

-The Surin Islands are one of the Andaman Sea’s true hidden gems - remote, naturally stunning and far quieter than many of Phuket’s popular day-trip destinations.
-A boat tour here brings you to rugged, untouched beaches, clear turquoise water and some of Thailand’s healthiest coral reefs, making it an excellent choice for snorkelers and nature lovers.
-Marine life is abundant, and the shallow coral gardens are among the most colourful in the region.
+The Surin Islands are a true hidden gem of the Andaman Sea.
+A boat tour here brings you to rugged, untouched beaches, turquoise waters and some of Thailand’s healthiest corals - making it an excellent choice for snorkelers and nature-lovers who want to enjoy paradise without the crowds.

 Things To Do in Phuket - Surin Islands Trip